 At national level, the Maldives pledged to: welcome visits by Special Rapporteurs and Independent Experts; improve the effectiveness of its independent national institutions; strengthen the judiciary in view of the recommendations made by the relevant Special Rapporteur, and follow up on the recommendations received under the UPR and contained in the concluding observations of the Treaty Bodies.

-At international level, the Maldives committed to: accede to the ICRMW and the CPED.
+At international level, the Maldives committed to: accede to the CMW and the CPED.
 It also pledged to ratify the CRC-OP3 and to work with LDCs and SIDS to support the fulfilment of their international human rights obligations.

-An analysis of steps taken by the Maldives in fulfilment of its international level pledges shows that the Maldives has yet to ratify the three treaties it mentioned – the CRC-OP3, ICRMW and the CPED.
-Regarding participation at the Council, the Maldives participated in around half of panel discussions and general debates, and 34% of interactive dialogues.
-The Maldives maintains a Standing Invitation.
-The Maldives has ratified most of the core conventions, but tends to be late in submitting its periodic reports.
+An analysis of steps taken by the Maldives in fulfilment of its international level pledges shows that the Maldives ratified the CRC-OP3 but it has yet to ratify the CMW and the CPED.
+Regarding participation at the Council, the Maldives participated, individually, in around 35% of discussions and general debates.